francois-gm/go-kabk-y1b/09 - 20250331 - Assignment time/README.md

 3) Click on the **Load unpacked** button
 4) Locate and select the folder of your extension (`my-extension-project`).

+**Pin the extension**

+By default, when you load your extension locally, it will appear in the extensions menu (Puzzle).
+Pin your extension to the toolbar to quickly access your extension during development.

+https://developer.chrome.com/docs/extensions/get-started/tutorial/scripts-activetab?hl=en

+**Reload the extension**

+In order to **view** the changes you make to your extension files, you not only need to **save** your changes, but you also need to **reload** your extension (in addition to the webpage you're at).
+In order to do so, you need to click on the blue `**↻**` button.

+**Debug the extension**

 You can also install the `web-ext` command-line tool (with Terminal on Mac, or Command Prompt on Windows).
 This will allow the browser extension to automatically refresh itself.
 Read more and install instructions on [Firefox Extension Workshop](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

-https://developer.chrome.com/docs/extensions/get-started/tutorial/scripts-activetab?hl=en

 ## Extensions, further ressources: